 Let your child say No

-It’s also important to let your child say No. If you ask him if he want to lend his toy to his sister, allow him to say “No, this toy is too valuable to me.”
+It’s also important to let your child say No. If you ask him if he wants to lend his toy to his sister, allow him to say “No, this toy is too valuable to me.”
 If you ask him to help his younger brother tie up his shoes, let him say “No, not now, I’m doing something important.”
 Although you want to teach your kids to share and help one another, they deserve the right to say No to certain demands.
 Otherwise, they could become submissive kids, which is not better.
 If you force them to agree to everything, they will say Yes to everything and everyone in their lives.

 If your children say No often, reduce your own No. For example, if you catch your child climbing on furniture, change your pattern and say Stop instead of No. Also, try to avoid closed questions to which your kids could answer with a simple No. For example, don’t ask your son: “Do you want to get dressed?” but rather “Are you putting your shirt or pants first today?”